 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

 How should I use this medicine?Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
-You can take this medicine with or without food.
+You can take it with or without food.
+If it upsets your stomach, take it with food.
 Take your doses at regular intervals about 4 to 6 hours apart.
-Do not take your medicine more often than directed.
-Do not stop taking this medicine except on the advice of your doctor or health care professional.
+Do not take it more often than directed.
+Do not stop taking except on your doctor's advice.

 What may interact with this medicine?Do not take this medicine with any of the following medications: